Lance Lenoir: Dallas Cowboys

-On June 13, 2017, Lenoir was signed as an undrafted free agent by the Dallas Cowboys after the 2017 NFL Draft.
+On June 13, 2017, Lenoir was signed as an undrafted free agent by the Dallas Cowboys after the 2017 NFL draft.
 Throughout training camp, Lenoir competed for a roster spot as the fifth or sixth wide receiver on the depth chart.
 He competed against Brice Butler, Lucky Whitehead, Andy Jones, and Noah Brown.
 He was waived by the Cowboys on September 2, and was signed to the practice squad the next day.
 He was promoted to the active roster on December 29.

 On September 1, 2018, Lenoir was waived by the Cowboys and was signed to the practice squad the next day.
 He was promoted to the active roster on November 9.
 He was waived on December 24, and re-signed to the practice squad.
 On January 8, he was promoted back to the active roster after wide receiver Allen Hurns was placed on the injured reserve list.

-In 2019, he was passed on the depth chart by other wide receivers during training camp.
+In 2019, he got injured in training camp.
 He was waived with a knee injury on August 7.
 He was placed on the injured reserve list on August 9.
 After the 2019 season, Lenoir was waived by the Cowboys on April 21, 2020.

 Seattle Seahawks

 On August 31, 2020, Lenoir signed with the Seattle Seahawks.
-He was waived on September 5, 2020 and signed to the practice squad the next day.
+He was waived on September 5, 2020, and signed to the practice squad the next day.
 He was released from the practice squad on September 17.
 He was re-signed to the practice squad on September 24.
 He was released on October 7, 2020.